apache/flink-connector-kafka/docs/content/docs/connectors/datastream/kafka.md

 {{< /tabs >}}

 {{< hint warning >}}
-The partition discovery interval is 5 minutes by default.To **disable** this feature, you need to explicitly set the partition discovery interval to a non-positive value.
+The partition discovery interval is 5 minutes by default.
+To **disable** this feature, you need to explicitly set the partition discovery interval to a non-positive value.
 {{< /hint >}}

 ### Event Time and Watermarks